ilyaev/pbartz-postcard-wavify/README.md

 ### `npm install`

-after this, only command to start development server is:
+after this, commands to start development is:

-`npm run start`
+`npm run start` - to start server in dev mode

+and in different terminal/console

+`cd client`
+`npm run client` - to start client in dev mode

-to build application
+to build application (client folder)

 `npm run build`

-and then copy content of 'build' folder to your 'public_html' anywhere
+and then copy content of 'client/build' folder to your 'public_html' anywhere